 Then there was the ex-Season Three Monkey Island parodies, which caused quite a headache for both One and Three since I uploaded them far too early.
 It meant there was a massive gap between the current release of One and them, as well as gaping holes in Season Three.
 As I was busy with One and Season Five, I didn't get around to filling the gaps in Three until 2016/7.

 So yeah, it WAS a huge mess.
 It's a stretch to call it a mess now since all of those issues have been resolved, hmm?
-Sure I want Outside of Time Part 2 bulked up and certain scene in Broken Wreck fixed, but both episodes are more than readable.
-The scenes themselves probably won't even blink anyone else's eyes, just mine cos I'm a pedantic whiny sod.
+Sure I want Outside of Time Part 2 bulked up, but the episode is more than readable.

 Okay, I don't need to leave and wait, or never come back at all.
 So where do I start and what order do I go in?

-As mentioned, it's as simple as its ever been since before the reboot as there are no gaps, and Season One's at a place where I don't panic at the thought of people moving from the reboots into the originals.
+As mentioned, it's as simple as its ever been since before the reboot as there are no gaps, Season One's finished, and I'm at a place where I don't panic at the thought of people moving from the reboots into the originals.

 Main Season Route:

-Starting with Aggression, yes sure you'll eventually hit theee "dreaded probably only to Marill" originals near the end of Season One.
-The latest reboot episode will have its "Next Episode" link blanked out, and underneath it'll give you another link to the next recommended original episode.
-At time of writing the replacement for Prepare For Trouble was new and so that redirected you to VTV Live.
+Starting with Aggression, you'll eventually hit theee "dreaded probably only to me" originals somewhere in Season Two.
+You'll know when you reach them as the format of the pages are different (different font, colours and there are no previous/next links at the top).
 After that there's no issue, you'll "next episode" until Back To Normal.
 The Archive itself will also redirect you to the next original after the final reboot.

 Starting with Reboot Caretaker you'll be quickly thrown into the originals with Parallax.
 B4FV1 can be a bit choppy at times but is average/ok.
 B4FV2's been rebooted already, and B4FV3 is in my opinion the most consistent of the seasons (yes even more than Season Five, which was intended to have a slow start but hey).
 Then you'll be into Reboot Season One.
-By the time you get there the reboot will probably have gone into Season Two, but I'll still tell you the same thing as I do above; "Next Episode" links until it tells you there aren't anymore, then click the link it provides you, "Next Episode/Part" some more until Back To Normal.
+Then it's the same advice as above; "Next Episode/Part" some more until Back To Normal.
 Viola.

 What's Left To Do